MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/windows-defender-application-control/deploy-windows-defender-application-control-policies-using-intune.md

 **Applies to:**

 - Windows 10
-- Windows Server 2016

-You can use Microsoft Endpoint Manager (MEM) Intune to configure Windows Defender Application Control (WDAC).
+You can use Microsoft Endpoint Manager (MEM) Intune to configure Windows Defender Application Control (WDAC) on client machines.
 Intune includes native support for WDAC, which allows you to configure Windows 10 client computers to only run Windows components and Microsoft Store apps, or to also allow reputable apps as defined by the Intelligent Security Graph (ISG).
 Using the built-in policies can be a helpful starting point, but many customers may find the available circle-of-trust options to be too limited.
 In order to deploy a custom policy through Intune and define your own circle of trust, you can configure a profile using Custom OMA-URI.
-Beginning in 1903, Custom OMA-URI policy deployment leverages the [ApplicationControl CSP](https://docs.microsoft.com/windows/client-management/mdm/applicationcontrol-csp), which has support for multiple policies and rebootless policies.
-Custom OMA-URI can also be used on pre-1903 systems to deploy custom policies via the [AppLocker CSP](https://docs.microsoft.com/windows/client-management/mdm/applocker-csp).

 ## Using Intune's Built-In Policies